 Water and the Importance of Water Testing

-To help address these issues and for our safety, we must monitor our water to ensure its cleanliness and potability.
-To assist in the research and data collection, the Southern Chiefs’ Organization (SCO) has developed a comprehensive Water Testing program.
+To help address water quality issues and for our safety, we must monitor our water to ensure its cleanliness and potability.
+To assist in the research and data collection, in 2019 the Southern Chiefs’ Organization (SCO) launched a comprehensive Water Testing program.
+The program reached 30 member Nations in the last year.

 DATABASE– Developing a database of water quality information for use by SCO member First Nations.